CrowdStrike/falcon-integration-gateway/docs/aks/README.md

 ### Step 2: Set-up Azure and Log Analytics

-Create an Azure account at https://azure.microsoft.com/.
+Sign in to the Azure portal at [https://portal.azure.com/](https://portal.azure.com/)

 In your Azure portal, create a new resource group.
 (Home > Resource groups > Create)